Overconvergent Hilbert modular forms via perfectoid modular varieties: Comparison with Andreatta--Iovita--Pilloni's modular forms

 \section{Comparison with Andreatta--Iovita--Pilloni's modular forms}

-In this section, we prove that the sheaves of $p$-adic modular forms defined above are canonically isomorphic to those defined by Andreatta--Iovita--Pilloni in \cite{AIP2}.
-In order to distinguish the two constructions, we shall denote the latter sheaf by $\omega_{\AIP}^{\kappa}$.
+In this section, we prove that the sheaves of $p$-adic modular forms defined above are canonically isomorphic to those defined by Pilloni in \cite{pilloni2013formes} and Andreatta--Iovita--Pilloni in \cite{AIP2}.
+In order to distinguish {their construction from ours}, we shall denote the latter sheaf by $\omega_{\AIP}^{\kappa}$.
 This extends the comparison for classical weights proved in Prop.~\ref{prop: comparison to classical modular forms} above.
 We first briefly summarise the construction.